awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 You can invite other accounts to enable GuardDuty and become associated with your AWS account\.
 If your invitations are accepted, your account is designated as the **master** GuardDuty account, and the associated accounts become your **member** accounts\.
 You can then view and manage their GuardDuty findings on their behalf\.
 In GuardDuty, a master account \(per region\) can have up to 1000 member accounts\.

-**Important**
 An AWS account cannot be a GuardDuty master and member account at the same time\.
-An AWS account can accept only one membership invitation\.
+An AWS account can accept only one GuardDuty membership invitation\.
 Accepting a membership invitation is optional\.

+The sections below describe how you can create master and member accounts using the GuardDuty console, CLI, and APIs\.
+You can also create master and member accounts through AWS CloudFormation\.
+For more information, see [AWS::GuardDuty::Master](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-guardduty-master.html) and [AWS::GuardDuty::Member](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-guardduty-member.html)\.

+**Note**
+Cross\-regional data transfer can occur when GuardDuty member accounts are created\.
+In order to verify member accounts' email addresses, GuardDuty uses a non\-AWS account information verification service that operates only in the AWS US East \(N\.
+Virginia\) region\.

+**Topics**
 + [GuardDuty Master Accounts](#guardduty_master)
 + [GuardDuty Member Accounts](#guardduty_member)
 + [Designating Master and Member Accounts Through GuardDuty Console](#guardduty_become_console)